rektomar/RDC.jl/README.md

-## The Randomized Dependece Coeffient
+## The Randomized Dependence Coeffient

 Implementation of https://arxiv.org/abs/1304.7717